 You'll get teaching experience through our newly established, Longwood Center for Community Music, too.

 Do you want to teach in Virginia's public elementary, middle, or high schools?
 Once you declare an education concentration in the music program you can apply for entrance to the Teacher Preparation program at Longwood.
 You're still a music major, and you'll take all the courses of a music major, plus the requirements to get your teaching license.

 Go to graduate school, establish a private teaching studio, or enter a pre-professional young artist program with this concentration.
-The degree emphasizes development of artistry through courses in performing, pedagogy, and literature.
+This concentration in the Bachelor of Music in Visual and Performing Arts emphasizes development of artistry through courses in performing, pedagogy, and literature.
 Performance opportunities begin as early as your first semester and include solo recitals as a Junior and Senior.
 After two semesters of applied music studies you can audition for entrance to this concentration.

 Satisfy your love for music with a music minor.
 Take classes that focus on theoretical studies, history and literature, applied study and participate in music ensembles.